oppia/oppia-web-developer-docs/Writing-Validators-for-storage-models.md

   list of exploration_ids in incomplete activities]
   ```

-* `_validate_common_properties_do_not_match`: Validates that properties common with an external model are different in item and external model.
+* `_validate_common_properties_do_not_match`: Validates that properties common with an external model are different in model instance and external model.

-When you create a new validator, choose the base validator which covers the common code and you do not need to write extra code for the functions already defined.
+When you create a new validator, choose the base validator which covers the common code and no extra code is needed for the functions already defined.
 If you are adding a set of common validators which require some common functions not defined in any of the base validators, add a new base validators with all these common functions.

 For writing a validator, prepare a complete list of validation rules which the storage model should follow and ensure that your validator is testing each of those rules.

 Once you are done with writing the validator, add a new one off job for audit of the model which inherits from `ProdValidationAuditOneOffJob` and also update the `MODEL_TO_VALIDATOR_MAPPING`.

 You can also have extra audit jobs apart from the ones that use the validator.
-For example, `UserNormalizedNameAuditOneOffJob` does not use validator but instead iterates over a list of normalized usernames of all user models and ensures that no two names are the same.
+For example, `UserNormalizedNameAuditOneOffJob` does not use a validator but instead iterates over a list of normalized usernames of all user models and ensures that no two names are the same.

 Ensure that all audit jobs defined in `core/domain/prod_validation_jobs_one_off.py` have a corresponding test defined in `core/domain/prod_validation_jobs_one_off_test.py`.